LukeShortCloud/rootpages/src/programming/devops.rst

        $ git branch --delete <BRANCH>
        $ git push origin --delete <BRANCH>

--  When managing a fork, the "upstream" branch should be configured to track changes from the original repository.
-This can now be referenced instead of "origin".
+-  When managing a fork, the "upstream" repository should be configured to track changes from the original repository.
+Continue to use "origin" for the forked repository.

     .. code-block:: sh